inversify/InversifyJS/wiki/inheritance.md

 ```

 ## What can I do when my base class is provided by a third party module?
-In some cases you may get errors about missing annotations classes
+In some cases, you may get errors about missing annotations in classes
-provided by a third party modul like:
+provided by a third party module like:

 > Error: Missing required @injectable annotation in: SamuraiMaster

-You can overcome this problem using the decorate function:
+You can overcome this problem using the `decorate` function:

 ```ts
 import { decorate, injectable } from "inversify";